• Skip to primary navigation

 • Roast until crisp.
 Transfer to the same plate and set aside.

-• Now add 1 tbsp sesame seeds.
+• Now add 1 tablespoon sesame seeds.

 • Roast until golden and let it pop.
 Transfer to the same plate and set aside.